 A new building to house Integrated Technology programs is scheduled to open in January 2015.
 Renovations to improve academic and Student Life areas are planned to Mount Antero, Redcloud Peak, Maroon Peak, and Blanca Peak.

-View our construction live cam.
+View our live construction cam.

 Strong corporate alliances and programs.

 Health-care clinicals take place at Poudre Valley Hospital, McKee Medical Center, and Columbine Health Systems.
 Veterinary Technology has rotations at the Colorado State University Veterinary Teaching Hospital.
 Village Homes' Observatory Village is where Stargazer Observatory is located.
-Electro-Mechanical and Energy Technology was developed in partnership with more than two dozen organizations in northern Colorado and has a new power plant laboratory partnership with CSU.
+Manufacturing and Energy Technology was developed in partnership with more than two dozen organizations in northern Colorado and has a new power plant laboratory partnership with CSU.

 Campus buildings are named after Colorado's 14ers.

 FRCC Larimer Campus occupies 47 acres situated at Harmony Road and Shields Street in Fort Collins.
 The campus has 195,000 square feet of space in eight buildings buildings (before the latest construction and renovation projects are completed).
 Click to see each building's layout and room numbers:

 - Mount Antero: Student Services, Administration, Arts programs

 - Blanca Peak: Integrated Technology, Health, Nursing, Communication, Hospitality, Learning Opportunity Center, Information Technology

 - Redcloud Peak: Mathematics, Automotive Technology, Welding Technology, general classrooms